 Here are some delicious Korean dishes you can make with fresh, seasonal vegetables this spring!

-It already is the end of April, but there are still lots of wonderful spring vegetables available now in grocery stores and farmers markets.
-My friend just visited New York City and saw at the Union Square Greenmarket fresh ramps, young spinach with beautiful purple stems, thin spring scallions, and even mugwort (ssuk, 쑥)!
+Spring is here!
+There are lots of wonderful spring vegetables available in grocery stores and farmers markets.
+Look for fresh ramps, young spinach with beautiful purple stems, thin spring scallions, and even mugwort (ssuk, 쑥)!
 You might also find dandelion leaves and garlic scapes at your local grocery store or farmer’s market, and definitely everyone should grab some asparagus this time of year!

 Spring vegetables are so delicious because they are sweeter and more tender than when they mature later in the growing season.
 Eating these tasty greens in the spring have lots of health benefits too.